Saptarshi Dutta — Updated On June 8th, 2022

 Here, we have created an object list including object datatype.

 Next, we would encode target labels with values 0 and n-classes-1.
-This would transform the labels into the form of numbers that can be easily read by the machine.
-For this purpose, we would import LabelEncoder module from sklearn.preprocessing library.
+This would transform the labels into the form of numbers that the machine can easily read.
+For this purpose, we would import the LabelEncoder module from sklearn.preprocessing library.
 Following are the lines of code and the outputs

 from sklearn.preprocessing import LabelEncoder